CCALI/a2jauthor/wiki/Dev Environment MAMP.md

 1. Create a CALI directory: `cd ~/Sites && mkdir CALI && cd CALI`
-2. Create a file `~/Sites/CALI/config.json` with the settings below, updating the directory paths as needed.
+2. Create a file `~/Sites/CALI/config.json` with the settings below, updating the directory paths as needed for your username.

     ```
     {